 Posted via email from Don Peer

 This isn't a Windows issue, per se, but it's something that may happen to you as you participate in the digital world via your Windows PC.
 YouTube provides a great way to share your videos with the world but sometimes the world can be a pretty obnoxious place.
 Most of the comments I've gotten on the videos I share there were friendly or at least neutral, but occasionally someone will post something that goes beyond disagreeable.
+If someone decides to spew obscenities in the comments section of one of your posts, you probably don't want those comments to be there when your mom, kids or boss drop in to check out your movie.
+Dave Taylor shows you how to remove offensive YouTube comments in a recent installment of his blog.

 The link I here: